ethereum-optimism/optimism/specs/derivation.md

 Put together, these constraints mean that there must be an L2 block every `l2_block_time` seconds, and that the timestamp for the first L2 block of an epoch must never fall behind the timestamp of the L1 block matching the epoch.

-Post-merge, Ethereum has a fixed block time of 12s (though some slots can be skipped).
+Post-merge, Ethereum has a fixed [block time][g-block-time] of 12s (though some slots can be skipped).
 It is thus expected that, most of the time, each epoch on Optimism will contain `12/2 = 6` L2 blocks.
 The sequencer can however lengthen or shorten epochs (subject to above constraints).
 The rationale is to maintain liveness in case of either a skipped slot on L1, or a temporary loss of connection to L1 — which requires longer epochs.
 Shorter epochs are then required to avoid L2 timestamps drifting further and further ahead of L1.

 ## Eager Block Derivation